Role: Stakeholder Interviews, UI/UX, Wireframe and Visual design

 BOGO is an online platform that connects individuals and hunger children through donating the extra products gained from the buy one, get one promotion.

 BOGO helps both hungry children and ordinary app users to store, send and receive every product from snacks to fruits sold in a convenience store.
 Users can store items they gained from the buy one, get one promotion to the virtual storage, or they can donate the extra items to the hungry children.
 For children, they can receive items based on their wishlist and use the digitized "Dream-Tree" card, an electronic card supporting hungry children.

-BOGO uses same interface for any types of users.
-The core difference between regular user and children is the wishlist function.
+BOGO uses same interface for every users.
+The core difference between regular user and children is the wishlist feature.
 Other then that, anyone can use BOGO to save the extra item for later use or donate them.
-With digitized point cards, users can easily purchase the item by scanning the barcode.

 After After realizing this shocking fact, we looked up research, survey and case studies on children in hunger and the government-funded meal support programs.
 We noticed that there were already many reports and articles pointing out the flaws in the meal support programs, yet there was no attempt to address this issues.
 So we interviewed the ten stakeholders from school teacher to an employee of the stores to better understand the children's pain points.

 A Dream-Tree card is an electronic card that hungry children in low-income family can use to pay for their meals or daily necessities at certain spots.
 The local government charges 7-8 dollar per day and the money will disappear in 48 hours.
 Our government redesigned the card as similar to the regular debit/credit card so that children are not embarrassed to use it in front of their friends or other people.
 However, the national survey states that children who use the card still feel ashamed, because it requires a “different" machine to purchase the items.
 The survey says that "stigma effect" is the biggest reason why the children hesitate to use the card because they do not want to be seen as a poor.